 What is a Rope Kit?

 I can’t imagine going into the wild without the core essentials.
 One of those is rope.
-I always keep at least 100 feet of 550 cord in my pack and a shorter length in my survival kit.
+I always keep at least 100 feet of 550 paracord in my pack and a shorter length in my survival kit (better idea for the survival kit: Titan Survivorcord).

 It surprises me how often the rope comes out.
 From lashing a camp stool to stringing a ridge line to hanging a bear bag, I reach for rope constantly.
 If you’re anything like me, you hack off a piece of rope to fit the immediate need, and when you’re done with it, you end up tossing it into your bundle of random rope scraps.